HISTORY OF THE VALLEY BOWMEN OF HUDDERSFIELD

 The Valley Bowmen of Huddersfield maintain many traditions including the gonfalon (hand stitched and embroidered by the founder Karla Farrar) displayed proudly at all competitions at which the club is represented.
 Indeed, when the club starting sending teams out into the world again this was greeted with some astonishment as the use of the gonfalon had given up the ghost.
 However, as it is enshrined in our constitution, we shall continue.
 A gonfalon is a coat of arms carried about on a stick usually by our club President who has the honour at present of carrying out this sacred task.

 About 10 years ago the original wooden pavilion was severely vandalised and had to be replaced by a steel storage container.
 The trees planted by the founders around the perimeter of the field have matured and lying in the shadows of the Pennines, close to the Peak District National Park, this is now one of the most beautiful places in Yorkshire and provides an inspiring place to shoot.

-The club has seen an expansion in recent years and has recently used a substantial grant from Sport England – Inspired Facilities to install anti-vandal steel changing rooms, kitchen and toilets with electricity and mains water in the newly dedicated “Farrar Pavilion”.
+The club has seen an expansion in recent years and in 2012 used a substantial grant from Sport England – Inspired Facilities to install anti-vandal steel changing rooms, kitchen and toilets with electricity and mains water in the newly dedicated “Farrar Pavilion”.
 This was followed in 2021 by a further grant from Sport England, as part of the “Return to Sport” initiative following the Covid-19 pandemic, which enabled the club to erect a permanent indoor shooting range thus providing members with all year round shooting.

-As the Valley Bowmen celebrated their 50th anniversary of their founding they are confident that whatever the future brings the club will continue to bring exercise and comradeship to its members and a taste of the sport of archery in all its forms to visiting archers and the public alike.
+As the Valley Bowmen are about to celebrated their 60th anniversary of their founding they are confident that whatever the future brings the club will continue to bring exercise and comradeship to its members and a taste of the sport of archery in all its forms to visiting archers and the public alike.